-This guide details six different types of window glass, including the pros, cons, and cost of each, so that you can make the right choice for your home.
+This guide details six different types of window glass, including the pros, cons, and cost of each, to help you make the right choice for your home.

 What Are the Different Types of Window Glass?